seven1m/onebody-help/administration/import_&_export.md

 OneBody provides a facility to upload and download files of group and people information.
 You can upload a file of people, and download files of people and groups.

 ## Export
-You can download in XML (eXtensible Markup Language) or csv format.
-If you're unsure, select csv.
+You can download in XML (eXtensible Markup Language) or CSV format.
+If you're unsure, select CSV.

 From the admin dashboard, select which file you would like to download.
 That's it!

 ## Import
 Importing is particularly useful if you are synchronising data from another system or uploading a file of details for the first time.
-Import supports csv only.
+Import supports CSV only.

-> <small> Excel documents can be exported as csv from the File -> Save As menu.
-Make sure to omit any header rows.</small>
+> Excel documents can be exported as CSV from the File -> Save As menu.
+Make sure to omit any header rows.

 ![Import Settings](../img/admin/import-export-1.png)